ivangfr/springboot-kong-plugins/README.md

 ## Kong

-In order to configure `Kong`, go to a terminal.
+In a terminal, follow the steps below to configure `Kong`

 ### Check Status

-- Before starting adding `Kong` Services, Routes and Plugins, check if it's running by executing the following command
+- Before starting, check if `Kong` admin API is accessible
   ```
   curl -I http://localhost:8001
   ```